baileydunning/campsights/README.md

 # Campsights

-Campsights is a full-stack web app for discovering and sharing campsites.
+Campsights is a full-stack web app for discovering campsites.
 Users can view campsites on a map, see weather forecasts, elevation data, get directions and go to a detail page from the BLM website.

 **Live project link:** https://campsights.onrender.com/